Flatworm: Aspidogastrea

 Members of this small group have either a single divided sucker or a row of suckers that cover the underside.
 They infest the guts of bony or cartilaginous fish, turtles, or the body cavities of marine and freshwater bivalves and gastropods.
 Their eggs produce ciliated swimming larvae, and the life cycle has one or two hosts.

 Cercomeromorpha

-Cercomeromorpha contains parasites attach themselves to their hosts by means of disks that bear crescent-shaped hooks.
-They are divided into the Monogenea and Cestoda groupings.
+Cercomeromorpha contains parasites that attach themselves to their hosts by means of disks that bear crescent-shaped hooks.
+They are divided into Monogenea and Cestoda.